 Vision: Science-based targets reflect the need to maintain global temperatures below 1.5°C and a global emissions reduction of 50% by 2030.
 The target builds a shared vision to achieve reduction, spur innovation and collaboration.

 Target: In support of the United States goal, the East Central Florida region's absolute target is a 54.3% emissions reduction from the 2019 inventory findings.

 Absolute Target: The most compatible with local government methodologies, absolute targets consider population growth and offer definitive reduction.

 Action: The East Central Florida Region will use the target to define and guide a series of high-impact actions to reduce emissions.

 High Impact Actions

-Based on inventory results and emissions forecast, a HIA analysis was conducted, yielding eight action areas (see below table) with substantial levels of emissions reduction impacts for the East Central Florida region.
+Based on inventory results and emissions forecast, a HIA analysis was conducted, yielding six action areas (see below) with substantial levels of emissions reduction impacts for the East Central Florida region.

 Currently, the R2C is working to collect additional region-specific data that can influence the level of emissions reduction impact for these actions.
 Supplementary data will provide higher quality estimates on reduction percentages and amounts (metric tons) of carbon dioxide equivalent emissions per each action identified.